Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

     modality_features["sleep"] = sleep_vector
 ```

 Here we log the processing step, call our `sleep_processor.process` with the list of HealthMetric objects, and store the resulting `SleepFeatures` in `results.sleep_features`.
 We then convert the SleepFeatures model to a raw list of floats (`sleep_vector`) for use in `modality_features`.
-The conversion multiplies some ratios by 100 to express them as percentages (this is optional, but for fusion it may help to have features on similar scales – e.g., sleep\_efficiency 0.85 becomes 85.0 so that it’s in a comparable range to heart rate or SpO₂ percentages).
+The conversion multiplies some ratios by 100 to express them as percentages (this is optional, but for fusion it may help to have features on similar scales – e.g., sleep\_efficiency 0.85 becomes 85.0 so that it's in a comparable range to heart rate or SpO₂ percentages).
 We include consistency\_score as-is (0-1).
 Now `modality_features["sleep"]` is an 8-dimensional vector.
 This pattern matches other processors: e.g., Cardio and Respiration fill `modality_features` with list of floats (their BaseModel features are implicitly treated as sequences).
-By adding “sleep” to `modality_features`, the subsequent fusion step will include sleep in the unified health state vector if multiple modalities are present.
+By adding "sleep" to `modality_features`, the subsequent fusion step will include sleep in the unified health state vector if multiple modalities are present.

 **d.
-Fusing or Using Sleep Alone:** The pipeline’s fusion logic remains unchanged.
+Fusing or Using Sleep Alone:** The pipeline's fusion logic remains unchanged.
 If sleep is the only modality in the upload (len(modality\_features)==1), it will skip the Transformer and use the sleep vector as `results.fused_vector` directly.
 If there are multiple modalities (e.g., sleep + activity + cardio), the sleep vector will be one input to the FusionTransformer.
 (The Fusion model may need retraining or at least the architecture should accept an extra token for sleep – since originally it may not have included sleep.
-However, since the design anticipated adding modalities, we assume the fusion model can handle a “sleep” token.
+However, since the design anticipated adding modalities, we assume the fusion model can handle a "sleep" token.
 We might update `fusion_transformer.py` to add a token embedding for sleep if needed, or simply rely on a generic mechanism if it treats each modality vector uniformly.)

 **e.
 Summary Stats and Output:** We must incorporate sleep metrics into the summary statistics and persisted analysis results: